-Simply put, outdoor Ethernet cables are meant for running long distances in harsh environments, whereas indoor cables can run long distances too but may not be able to resist harsh weather conditions.
+Outdoor Ethernet cables are meant to run long distances in harsh environments.
+In contrast, indoor cables can run long distances, too but may not be able to resist harsh weather conditions.

-In this article, we will look into the different types of network cables.
+This article will look into the different types of network cables.
 Namely, indoor and outdoor.
 We will also discuss how you can differentiate between the two types with examples.
 Be sure to read till the end.

 The Different Types of Ethernet Cables

-The first is the traditional outdoor cable, which is typically thicker and more durable than indoor Ethernet cable.
-These cables are often used by internet service providers to establish a network for their business.
+Let’s first figure out the rather traditional outdoor cable.
+It is typically thicker and more durable than indoor Ethernet cable.
+Internet service providers often use these cables to establish a network for their business.
 Additionally, outdoor cables are also used in home and commercial networks where an outdoor cable run is required.

 What is an indoor Ethernet Cable?

-An indoor Ethernet cable is primarily used for connecting devices to a network in a building.
-Because of the nature of the cable, it is designed to be used in areas that are not subjected to harmful outdoor conditions.
+An indoor Ethernet cable is primarily used for connecting devices to a network inside a building.
+Because of the nature of the cable, it is designed to be used in areas not subjected to harmful outdoor conditions.

 What is an outdoor Ethernet Cable?

-An outdoor Ethernet cable is commonly used to connect a computer to a network and is usually run along pavements, in backyards, etc. For example, if you need to connect a couple of cameras outdoors, you will use one of these cables.
+An outdoor Ethernet cable is commonly used to connect devices in harsher environments and is usually run along pavements, in backyards, etc. For example, if you need to connect a couple of cameras outdoors, you will use one of these cables.
 This type of cable is particularly effective for long-distance network connections, and in some cases, it is used for temporary installations.

 How is an Outdoor Ethernet Cable Different?